 It is the fundamental duty of law enforcement to preserve and protect all human life (RCW 10.120.010).
-Deputies shall respect and uphold the dignity of all persons.
+Deputies shall respect and uphold the dignity of all persons and use their authority in a bias-free manner.

 The proper use of force is essential to ensure impartial policing and build trust in the community.
 While there are circumstances where individuals will not comply with the law unless compelled or controlled by deputies through the use of force, deputies must remain mindful that they derive their authority from the community and that unreasonable force degrades the legitimacy of that authority (Washington State Office of the Attorney General Model Use of Force Policy).